Is DHEA right for you?

 Why would my DHEAs be high?

 This happens in PCOS and is related to insulin resistance.
-Insulin resistance is where your body is making insulin, but your body isn’t responding to it well.
+Insulin resistance is when your body is making insulin, but your body isn’t responding to it well.
 Insulin promotes the excessive production of DHEA from the ovaries and the adrenal glands.
 Too much will inhibit ovulation.
-In addition to infertility, too much DHEA also causes several unwanted symptoms like acne, head hair loss, irregular periods and excessive body or facial hair growth.
+In addition to infertility, too much Dehydroepiandrosterone also causes several unwanted symptoms like acne, head hair loss, irregular periods and excessive body or facial hair growth.

 What should I do?